adiptamartulandi/vegetables-image-classifier/README.md

 # Vegetable Image Classifier

-A PyTorch-based CNN classifier for distinguishing between 2 types (In the future will be add new types) of vegetables: Daun Bawang (Green Onion) and Seledri (Celery).
+A PyTorch-based CNN classifier for distinguishing between 2 types (In the future will be add new types) of vegetables: Daun Bawang and Seledri.

 ## Project Structure